Bishop Blanchet High School: Athletic scholarship scandal

-In 2015, Bishop Blanchet High School's athletics program came under scrutiny for self-reported violations to the Washington Interscholastic Activities Association's recruiting policies.
-The head coach of the Blanchet football team had established a scholarship program using school funds to offer scholarships to athletes who would otherwise be ineligible for financial aid.
+In 2015, Bishop Blanchet High School self-reported that its athletics program had violated the recruiting policies of the Washington Interscholastic Activities Association (WIAA).
+A parent had been giving tuition assistance to a player on the girls' basketball team, and during investigation of what had happened, it was determined that the head coach of the football team had been administering a scholarship fund to provide tuition assistance for football players who would otherwise have been ineligible for financial aid.

-The WIAA responded by expunging the records of the girls' basketball and football teams for several previous seasons, placing the school's athletic program on a two-year probation, and terminating the employment of the head football coach.
+The WIAA responded by expunging the records of the football and girls' basketball teams for several previous seasons and placing the school's athletic program on a two-year probation.
+The coach was dismissed from his head coaching position but was allowed to continue at the school as a physical education teacher, and the school began a training program to educate its staff about WIAA policies.

 Arts

 Bishop Blanchet High School provides a range of artistic courses for its students, including band, choir, drama, and visual arts.
-The Drama department boasts a "black box" theater within the school premises, which serves as the venue for the fall play, one acts, improv classes, and rehearsals.
+The Drama department boasts a "black box" theater within the school premises, which serves as the venue for a fall play, one acts, improv performances, classes, and rehearsals.
 Additionally, every spring, Blanchet presents a musical at the Moore Theatre.
-Notably, in 2008, the school's Drama Program was recognized by Stage Directions Magazine as "The Top High School Theatre Program in the Northwest."
+In 2008, the school's Drama Program was recognized by Stage Directions magazine as "The Top High School Theatre Program in the Northwest".

+Esports

+A team of students representing Bishop Blanchet High School won the NintendoVS Splatoon 3 High School Exhibition at Nintendo Live 2023, defeating another high school in the Archdiocese of Seattle, O'Dea High School.
+During the 2022-2023 school year, the school's League of Legends team won both PlayVS season finals in the Mountain Region during both fall and spring seasons going undefeated in both, resulting in a perfect 24-0.